ch-ance/qwerty/README.md

 If you have any ideas or feature requests, please contact me or submit a Github ticket!
 Eventually this will be 'production-ready' and intended to be used by anyone who regularly has an open terminal window.

+### New Ruby Version
+Undertaking a new version of this application using Ruby and the Thor framework. https://github.com/erikhuda/thor/wiki

+Goals:
+- Send messages to a chat room